skramm/homog2d/docs/homog2d_manual.md

 * With the "variant-based" technique, a constraint is that all elements of a vector of `CommonType` will share the same underlying floating-point type.
 This constraint does not stand with the "pointer-based" technique.

+* With the "pointer-based" technique, adding another (user) virtual function is quite complicated.
+As opposed to the "variant-based" technique, where it just requires writing a function in user code, that call the `std::visit()` function.